GameFoundry/bsfExamples/README.md

 * Audio - Demonstrates how to import audio clips and use audio sources and listeners.
 * CustomMaterials - Demonstrates how to use custom materials that override vertex, surface and lighting aspects of the renderer.
 * GUI - Demonstrates how to use the built-in GUI system.
 Demoes a variety of basic controls, the layout system and shows how to use styles to customize the look of GUI elements.
-* PhysicallyBasedRendering - Demonstrates the physically based renderer using the built-in shaders & lighting by rendering an object in a HDR environment.
 * LowLevelRendering - Demonstrates how to use the low-level rendering system to manually issue rendering commands.
 This is similar to using DirectX/OpenGL/Vulkan, except it uses bs::framework's platform-agnostic rendering layer.
+* PhysicallyBasedRendering - Demonstrates the physically based renderer using the built-in shaders & lighting by rendering an object in a HDR environment.
+* Physics - Demonstrates the use of variety of physics related components, including a character controller, rigidbodies and colliders.
 * SkeletalAnimation - Demonstrates how to import an animation clip and animate a 3D model using skeletal (skinned) animation.